 Click Here To Be The First to Review this Product

-International Minimum: Creativity and Contradiction in Japan's Global Engagement, 1933-1964
+The International Minimum: Creativity and Contradiction in Japan’s Global Engagement, 1933-1964

-University of Hawaii Press -
+University of Hawai'i Press -

-International Minimum: Creativity and Contradiction in Japan's Global Engagement, 1933-1964
+The International Minimum: Creativity and Contradiction in Japan’s Global Engagement, 1933-1964

 Writing guidlines